PlayToday.co

 Besides tipping, people invest and trade Doge or use it on various sites as a payment method.
 You can buy various household supplies, food, and even website domains with it.

 The meme coin is also very popular in online gambling sites where you use it to make deposits, withdraw funds, and play games.
-It’s one of the most popular cryptocurrencies on Bitcoin poker sites, Bitcoin roulette sites, and other crypto-based online casinos.
+It’s one of the most popular cryptocurrencies on Bitcoin poker sites, Bitcoin roulette sites, as well as on Dogecoin-focused crypto-based online casinos.

 (Investopedia, 2022)